Dry Ice Blasting

 Sometimes the "clean-up" from your current cleaning method can be worse than the problem itself.
 With dry ice blasting there is no secondary waste, which saves time and money.
 Dry ice does the job and then disappears.

 Because dry ice blasting systems provide on-line maintenance capabilities for production equipment (online cleaning), time consuming and expensive de-tooling procedures are kept to a minimum which reduces downtime.
 With an Alberta oilfield background, we are well aware that time is money.
-With high quality service a main contributor to our success, you are sure to find our 24-hour service second to none, at your convenience.
+With high quality service a main contributor to our success, you are sure to find our 24-hour service second to none.

 Will NOT Damage Equipment